GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/mysql-performance.md

 **1.How to configure the detection frequency of MySQL performance detection**

-* In the self-built DataFlux Func, add `fixed_crontab='*/30 * * * *', timeout=900` in the decorator when writing the intelligent inspection processing function, and then configure it in "Administration/Automatic Trigger Configuration".
+* In the  DataFlux Func, add `fixed_crontab='*/30 * * * *', timeout=900` in the decorator when writing the intelligent inspection processing function, and then configure it in "Administration/Automatic Trigger Configuration".

 **2.MySQL performance review may be triggered without exception analysis**